 Gates was greeted by the GM and Rady, then it was me who escorted him to the waiting elevator.
 He got in with a few other men and myself.
 I was actually the only hotel employee to ever come so close to him.

-Up to the 36th floor and the Royal Suite where Emad Adeeb, the Orbit media mogul, and the cameras and media crew were all waiting.
+Up to the Royal Suite on the 36th floor where Emad Adeeb plus the cameras and media crew were all waiting.
 For a while then I didn’t know what to do.
 The interview was to be followed by a meal in the suite.
 But since I was the one in charge of the whole thing, I decided to silent my phone, entered the suite, and stood there during the entire interview.
 It was also fun to miss a couple of hours from my shift while still ‘working’.

 After the exquisite lunch, I once again got on the elevator with the man and took him to the main entrance.
 Then I decided to shake hands with him.
 He seemed and acted down-to-Earth so why not, or so I thought.
 And he did shake my hand back.
 I thought of asking him for like a billion dollars or so, but then realised it may be a tad too soon.